alexdafn/Rocket-Learning-using-ML-in-Unity/README.md

 ### RocketAgentLevel8.cs

 Its similar to level 6, but there are 2 obstacle-cubes that spawn randomly in space and make it harder for the agent to reach the target base.
 Successfully trained.

+### trainer_config.yaml

+There are the settings that I had on my training file.
+After the training process, a neural network file was produced, which was placed on the agent with drag and drop in Unity's editor.
+This way the agent was able to play the level according to its training.

+## DEMO 1: Levels 1-4

+## DEMO 2: Level 5

+## DEMO 3: Levels 6-8